How to Open a Canadian Bank Account From USA without Leaving Home

 Scotiabank

-Scotiabank lets customers from selected countries open international accounts online – or you can start to set up your account online before you travel and then confirm your application once you arrive.
+Scotiabank lets customers from selected countries open international accounts online.
+At the time of writing this is not available to US residents, so you may need to wait until you arrive to get your account arranged.
 Scotiabank offers a range of account options, with the most popular – the Preferred account – being eligible for the newcomer international application process.

 The Preferred Package costs 16.95 CAD a month but comes with unlimited free transactions, interest on your balance, and overdraft protection.
 If you hold a 4,000 CAD or more minimum balance for the month your monthly fee may be waived.